 The summer always ended on his porch, the neighbor, Harry McCabe, down the dirt path dead-end by the water.

-Feet up on the surrounding stone and cement wall, leaning back in the kitchen chairs we’d drug out after eating the evening meal.
-Carefully surveying the woods for the skunks.
-They liked appear as the sun sets, down by the garbage cans and the blackcap bushes.
+Feet up on the surrounding stone and cement wall, leaning back in the kitchen chairs we’d drug out after eating the evening meal, carefully surveying the woods for the skunks.
+They liked to appear as the sun sets, down by the garbage cans and the blackcap bushes.

-He got me drinking whisky and sweet soda around the age of nine.
+He got me drinking whiskey and sweet soda around the age of nine.
 Harry said, “What with your old man dead, now I suppose you ought to learn to drink and fight.
-I supposed nine is as good an age as any for both…” so we started to drink that sweet soda whisky on his porch as the summers ended.
+I supposed nine is as good an age as any for both…” so we started to drink that sweet soda whiskey on his porch as the summers ended.

-“Train smoke, boy… it’s in me stonger than this here whisky,” and we’d click glasses in some ritual I still don’t quite understand.
+“Train smoke, boy… it’s in me stronger than this here whiskey,” and we’d click glasses in some ritual I still don’t quite understand.

 I went back to the lake in my later years and tried to find out what happened to Harry.
 The people who lived there now say he died, I like to think he finally hopped that train.